Jacob Wesley Ulm: Personal life

 While in medical school, Ulm became a multi-day champion on the quiz show Jeopardy! and advanced to the 1998 Tournament of Champions.
-He has published poetry and prose works since middle school, including a novel in the visionary and metaphysical fiction genre.
+He has published poetry and prose works since middle school, including a novel in the visionary and metaphysical fiction genre, and trained formally in the sciences since age 11 in a young researchers mentorship under Dr. George Carruthers at the Naval Research Lab.

 A singer and songwriter, he later founded an alternative rock musical collaboration, J. Wes Ulm and Kant's Konundrum, releasing a debut EP and award-winning music video, followed by recognition as a semifinalist in the International Songwriting Competition for subsequent productions.

 Publications and books

 Selected published health commentaries and articles, COVID-related: